makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 }
 ```

-If everything is correct, the response should include multiple parameters including browser and device details.
-For our purposes we only need to focus on two parameters:
+The response should include multiple parameters, including browser and device details if everything is correct.
+For our purposes, we only need to focus on two parameters:

 1. **visitorID:** The ID of the visitor you just passed.
-2. **incognito**: A true or false value that shows whether a visitor is using incognito mode.
+2. **incognito**: A true or false value that shows whether a visitor uses incognito mode.
 If the user is in Incognito mode, its value will be `true`, otherwise `false`.

 Finally, to see the “answer,” add the following in the HTML: